AdamKlus/FootballDatabase/README.md

 2. If the pipelines were run on a daily basis by 7am.

 We can schedule daily running in Python or with use of Apache Airflow.
-There is no need of running first part of the ETL pipeline for the historical data on schedule.
-It is one time event.
-The second part with scraping can be run daily.

 3. If the database needed to be accessed by 100+ people.